MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 ### Surface Duo

-If you are using [CSS media queries](/dual-screen/web/css-media-spanning) or the [JavaScript Windows Segment Enumeration API](/dual-screen/web/javascript-getwindowsegments) to enhance your website or app for the [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo), you must also turn on the **Experimental Web Platform features** flag in the [Android Microsoft Edge app](https://play.google.com/store/apps/details?id=com.microsoft.emmx) on your [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo) device.
+If you are using [CSS viewport segments media feature](/dual-screen/web/css-viewport-segments) or the [JavaScript viewport segments](/dual-screen/web/javascript-viewport-segments) to enhance your website or app for the [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo), you must also turn on the **Experimental Web Platform features** flag in the [Android Microsoft Edge app](https://play.google.com/store/apps/details?id=com.microsoft.emmx) on your [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo) device.

 #### Matching the flags match across Android and desktop Microsoft Edge